Isotropic atomic layer etching of MgO-doped lithium niobate using sequential exposures of H$_2$ and SF$_6$ plasmas: Experimental Methods

 \section{Experimental Methods}

 The samples consisted of bulk 3-inch 5\% mol MgO-doped LN wafers (G \& H Photonics).
 The wafers were diced into 7 mm $\times$ 7 mm substrates using a Disco DAD 321 dicing saw and then cleaned by sonication in AZ NMP Rinse, acetone, and isopropyl alcohol.
-The samples were etched in an Oxford Instruments PlasmaPro 100 Cobra system.
+The samples were etched in an Oxford Instruments PlasmaPro 100 Cobra system configured for ALE.
 As shown in \Cref{fig:ale_recipe_a,fig:ale_recipe_b,fig:ale_recipe_c,fig:ale_recipe_d}, the process consisted of sequential exposures to H$_2$ and SF$_6$/Ar plasmas with purges between each exposure.
-This process was inspired by the observation that proton-exchanged LN can be etched with fluorine plasmas with reduced LiF redeposition \cite{Ren_PE_LN_Plasma,Hu_PE_LN_etch,Aryal_LN_Proton, Jun_2012_PE_LN_Etch, Ren_2008_PE_LN_Etch} and because the same plasmas successfully achieved quasi-ALE of SiN. \cite{DanShanks_QALE_SiN}
+This process was motivated by the observation that proton-exchanged LN can be etched with fluorine plasmas with reduced LiF redeposition \cite{Ren_PE_LN_Plasma,Hu_PE_LN_etch,Aryal_LN_Proton, Jun_2012_PE_LN_Etch, Ren_2008_PE_LN_Etch} and because the same plasmas successfully achieved quasi-ALE of SiN. \cite{DanShanks_QALE_SiN}

-The nominal ALE recipe consists of an 8-second H$_2$ plasma exposure (300 W ICP power, 50 W RIE power, 205 V DC bias, 50 sccm H$_2$) followed by a 30-second SF$_6$/Ar exposure (300 W ICP power, 3 W RIE power, 47 V DC bias, 17 sccm SF$_6$, 35 sccm Ar), although variations of the process parameters are possible around these values.
-5-second purge times with 40 sccm Ar were used between plasma half-steps.
-The chamber pressure was set at 10 mTorr and the substrate table temperature was set to \SI{0}{\degreeCelsius} as measured by the table thermometer.
-The table temperature was set to \SI{0}{\degreeCelsius} rather than room temperature as more vertical sidewall profiles have been reported at lower temperatures. \cite{DanShanks_QALE_SiN}
+The nominal ALE recipe consists of an 40-second H$_2$ plasma exposure (300 W ICP power, 52.5 W RIE power, 209 V DC bias, 50 sccm H$_2$) followed by a 40-second SF$_6$/Ar exposure (300 W ICP power, 3.5 W RIE power, 50 V DC bias, 17 sccm SF$_6$, 35 sccm Ar).
+The effect of EPC on RF bias power was not studied.
+5 second purge times with 40 sccm Ar were used between plasma half-steps.
+The chamber pressure was set at 10 mTorr and the substrate table was cooled to \SI{0}{\degreeCelsius} using liquid nitrogen as measured by the table thermometer.